Navion is highlighted in MIT Technology Review. [ LINK ]

-Our paper on the VIO test chip entitled "Navion: A Fully Integrated Energy-Efficient Visual-Inertial Odometry Accelerator for Autonomous Navigation of Nano Drones" has been accepted for presentation at the 2018 Symposium on VLSI Circuits. [ PDF ]
+Our paper “Navion: A 2mW Fully Integrated Real-Time Visual-Inertial Odometry Accelerator for Autonomous Navigation of Nano Drones” has been accepted for publication in the Journal of Solid-State Circuits (JSSC). [ PDF ]

 Autonomous navigation of miniaturized robots (e.g., nano/pico aerial vehicles) is currently a grand challenge for robotics research, due to the need for processing a large amount of sensor data (e.g., camera frames) with limited on-board computational resources.
 In this project, we focus on the design of a visual-inertial odometry (VIO) system in which the robot estimates its ego-motion (and a landmark-based map) from on-board camera and IMU data.